brendancjz/bestbuds-bot/README.md

 BestBudsBot helps to automate this process, ensuring everyone's birthday in the group is accounted for.
 Now, the birthday IC will not be left out too!

 ## Features
-Automatic birthday message collection process
+Automatic birthday message collection process.

-Group management processes
+Group management processes.

 Messages can be stored as texts, images and videos.

 ## Screenshots